Algafix/OSNMA/README.md

 * **Warm Start**: OSNMAlib has a Public Key saved and verified, but it is missing the Tesla KROOT.
 It needs to be retrieved from the OSNMA message.
 * **Hot Start**: OSNMAlib has a Public Key and a Tesla KROOT saved and verified, but it needs to be sure the KROOT is still useful.

-For a full description of the parameters and a diagram of the starting sequence, see the wiki page [Receiver Options](https://github.com/Algafix/OSNMA/wiki/Receiver-Options-%5BTBC%5D).
+For a full description of the parameters and a diagram of the starting sequence, see the wiki page [OSNMAlib Options](https://github.com/Algafix/OSNMA/wiki/OSNMAlib-Options).

 Metrics
 ---